 Tips for Families:

 - Take sand toys if you have them available.
 We had a few shovels and pails and one car, all of which got plenty of use.

-- Take your own sled.
-The sled we borrowed was made of wood, which is pretty durable, and we waxed after every other use.
-I think a plastic toboggan would be great.
-We will definitely take our own sled when we visit again.
+- Take your own sled, but it needs to be wood or plastic.
+The sled we borrowed in Coral Pink was made of wood, which is pretty durable, and we waxed after every other use.
+We used plastic saucers in White Sands National Park, and waxed often, and they worked great.
+The wax is KEY!

 - Take hats and sunscreen.
 Even during the first week of April it was plenty hot in this part of the state.
 It must be a furnace in July!

 - Wear sunglasses.
 Sand dunes are formed by the wind.
 It was constantly wind, but there were sudden gusts now and then, and a slight breeze most of the time.
 The sunglasses kept the sand out of our eyes.